Sheffield Connect free bus 'stolen' and a week after new service launch

 Sign up for our free newsletters now

-South Pennine Buses director Kevin Carr said in a statement this morning: “Shortly before 2am this morning two of our Sheffield Connect buses were illegally entered into by subjects.
+South Pennine Buses director Kevin Carr said in a statement: “Shortly before 2am this morning two of our Sheffield Connect buses were illegally entered into by subjects.

 “Shortly later, subjects stole at least one of the vehicles from its site.
 Subsequently during the period of the night significant damage was caused to our vehicle and that of third parties and third party property.
 We are working with our partners at SYMCA (South Yorkshire Mayoral Combined Authority) and Sheffield City Council , whilst South Yorkshire Police have begun a full investigation to identify the subjects and bring them to account.